AdobeDocs/experience-manager-cloud-service.nl-NL/help/screens-cloud/introduction/adobe-analytics-integration-with-screens.md

 ---
-title: Adobe Analytics-integratie met AEM Screens
+title: Adobe Analytics-integratie met AEM Screens Cloud
 seo-title: Adobe Analytics Integration with AEM Screens
 description: Volg deze pagina om meer te weten te komen over de integratie van AEM Screens met Adobe Analytics in de doos en geeft u een proefdruk van het spel.
 seo-description: Follow this page to learn about out of the box integration of AEM Screens with Adobe Analytics and provides you with a proof of play.